 Price: Free / $36-$48 per year

 LastPass is one of the most popular password managers.
 It has a great free version that should service single accounts without the need for a premium version.
 The app lets you store passwords, secure notes, bank details, debit card info, and other sensitive information behind its encrypted vault.
-It also has multi-factor authentication support, fingerprint scanner support, and it supports the latest Android auto-fill APIs.
-You can see a great breakdown of the free versus premium version here or check out our list of the best password managers for Android here.
-Most password managers work with Chrome OS so you have plenty of options.
+It also has multi-factor authentication support, fingerprint scanner support, and supports the latest Android auto-fill APIs.
+You can see a great breakdown of the free versus premium version here, and most password managers work with Chrome OS so you have plenty of options.

 Price: Free / $2.49